adnanhd/aodv/docs/aodv/introduction.rst

 ----------------------------------

 The Ad hoc On-Demand Distance Vector (AODV) routing algorithm addresses these challenges.
-It utilizes a reactive approach, discovering routes only when a source node needs to communicate with a specific destination.
+It utilizes a **reactive approach**, discovering routes only when a source node needs to communicate with a specific destination.
 This conserves resources compared to proactive methods.

-AODV employs destination sequence numbers to ensure loop-free operation and route freshness.
+AODV employs destination sequence numbers to ensure **loop-free operation** and route freshness.
 Nodes choose routes with the highest sequence numbers, guaranteeing the latest and most reliable paths.
-This approach offers quick route acquisition, efficient adaptation to network changes, and avoids the "counting to infinity" problem seen in traditional distance vector protocols.
+This approach offers quick route acquisition, efficient adaptation to network changes, and avoids the "*counting to infinity*" problem seen in traditional distance vector protocols.

-However, it's important to acknowledge that AODV might incur a slight delay in route discovery for the first communication with a new destination.
+However, it's important to acknowledge that AODV might incur a slight delay in **route discovery** for the first communication with a new destination.
 This is a trade-off for the efficiency gains in a dynamic environment.